 Skeletons in the closet online

 It’s now common practice for recruiters and employers to scan social media, looking for more information about potential employees.
-In fact, AI recruitment systems soley rely on scanning social media to determine your suitability.
+In fact, AI recruitment systems solely rely on scanning social media to determine your suitability.
 So make sure you don’t have any skeletons in the closet, or behaviour you might not be proud of online.

 Strange resume formats

 In order to stand out from the crowd, having a unique presence is very important however, when it comes to your resume, a simple and easy to read document is always best because it makes it easier for time-poor employers to skim.
-Plus, digital recruitment tracking systems can overlook your application all together because they can't be properly scanned.
+Plus, digital recruitment tracking systems can overlook your application altogether because they can’t be properly scanned.

 Not addressing the elephant in the room

 Have you frequently changed careers or fields of work?
 Have you had a long period of unemployment?
 While this is common and in no way a negative thing, it can raise a red flag with a potential employer.
 To address the elephant in the room being proactive about your career history can go a long way in establishing trust and transparency.

 Contradictory information on your resume is another thing that may raise a red flag with a potential employer.
 For example, if your employment dates on your LinkedIn profile are different to your paper resume it might be construed as dishonesty.
 So ensuring consistency of information is key.

 When it comes to finding a job, it can sometimes be beneficial to get some professional assistance.
 For instance, if you’re struggling to get a response from employers, it might pay to have a professional recruitment agency advise you about the quality/style of your resume.